NCATSTranslator/TACT/PrioritiesSprint2.md

 - Discussion with UI around display of KL/AT annotations
 ## Octopus (CI):
 - KPs annotate edges in their KGs with KL/AT terms
+- Test that the UI correctly represents the foundational edge

 # Treats Refactor
 ## Octopus (CI):